jawline/Parrot/README.md

 utility. __ParrotMake__ takes a file path and creates a new article markdown template with relevent metadata the current system date.

-To create a new 'Hello World' article in our example site, we first run `cabal run ParrotMake -- examples/sample_site/articles/hello_world.md`, which will create the new markdown file.
+To create a new 'Hello World' article in our example site, we first run `./new_article examples/sample_site/articles/hello_world.md`, which will create the new markdown file.
 Next, we edit the generated file to have a more useful title, and some tags (lists) to which it belongs.
 We also give it a description and some content.
 The next time Parrot is executed our website artifact will include the new 'Hello World' article.

 ## Design